 Steel rims are often recommended with winter tires rather than aluminum wheels that can be purchased from an original equipment manufacturer (OEM) or aftermarket for almost any vehicle.
 This is because the changes in temperatures over the winter months cause the metal to expand and contract.

-Aluminum wheels tend to contract more in colder temperatures, which can cause inconsistent tire pressure, as well as allowing air to leak over time.
-Steel rims contract less in colder temperatures, which contributes to maintaining manufacturer's specified tire pressure - which is beneficial to both vehicle performance (both handling and fuel consumption) and long term tire wear.
+Aluminum wheels tend to contract more in colder temperatures, which can cause inconsistent tire pressure, as well as air leakage over time.
+Steel rims contract less in colder temperatures, which maintains the manufacturer's specified tire pressure and is beneficial to both vehicle performance (both handling and fuel consumption) and long-term tire wear.

-Tread depth and design is another important component of winter tires.
-While summer tires tend to have more performance aggressive tread patterns, with fairly narrow and shallow tread patterns to put the most rubber on the road at any given time, winter tires are much different.
-For winter tires, an aggressive tread pattern speaks to its ability to "bite" into snow and ice while channeling any slush and water that may be on top of the ice or pavement through the tire.
-The deeper tread helps to allow your tire to contact the road even as snow is packed down below the tire, as well as helps to avoid hydroplaning from water sitting on roadways — either from rapid melting due to sun or salt, or due to frozen drainage paths.
+An aggressive tread pattern is better for winter as it "bites" into snow and ice while channeling any slush and water that may be on top of the ice or pavement through the tire.
+The deeper tread helps your tire make contact with the road even as snow is packed down beneath it, and helps to avoid hydroplaning from water sitting on roadways — either from melting ice or frozen drainage paths.

-Contact your insurance professional to inquire whether your provider offers this discount, or check for car insurance quotes online to see how your rate could be affected.
+Contact your insurance professional to inquire whether your provider offers this discount.
+And if you don’t already plan on installing winter tires, compare car insurance quotes to see how your rate could be affected.